Farmina N&D Ocean Dog Food Review (Dry)

 The fifth ingredient is dehydrated cod, because it is considered a meat concentrate, dried cod contains almost 300% more protein than fresh fish itself.

-The sixth ingredient is herring oil.
+The eighth ingredient is herring oil.
 Herring oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high-quality fats boast the highest bioavailability to dogs and humans.

 Depending on its level of freshness and purity, herring oil should be considered a commendable addition.